GenomeDK/genomedk-docs/docs/best-practices.rst

     describes the input, output and purpose of the script.
 Again, a few sentences is better than nothing and may often be enough.

-sandbox
-    This folder contains unfinished scripts, temporary data files and other things that you are not sure should be part of your analysis yet.
-When you are about to publish your manuscript, this folder should be empty and important contents should have been migrated into the main project folder.

 docs
     This folder is mainly for large projects where it may be nice to document each analysis in its own file.
 If you use plain text files as shown